Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Introduction

-We consider two restriction methods in this work: $W^{1,p}$-type regularization and density filtering (both described in the next section).
-Recall that $\rho$ denotes the material distribution and let $\vu$ denote the displacement of the elastic material.
-Our goal is to show that for every isolated infinite-dimensional minimizer of the SIMP model, there exists a sequence of finite element minimizers that converges to the infinite-dimensional minimizer.
-In particular $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$ and $\rho_h \weakstar \rho$ weakly-* in $L^\infty(\Omega)$.
-Moreover, if a $W^{1,p}$-type regularization is used, then $\rho_h \to \rho$ strongly in $W^{1,p}(\Omega)$.
-If a linear density filter is used, then we show that $\rho_h \to \rho$ strongly in $L^p(\Omega)$ for any $p \in [1,\infty)$.
-In addition, for a general class of filters, we show that $\frho_h \to \frho$ strongly in $W^{1,p}(\Omega)$, where $p \in (1,\infty)$ depends on the discretization and $\frho$ and $\frho_h$ denote the filtered density and the discretized filtered density, respectively.
-The strong convergence results in both the filtered, unfiltered, and regularized material distribution are novel, even for an arbitrary infinite-dimensional minimizer.
-As a direct consequence, there exists a sequence of strongly converging unfiltered material distributions that does not exhibit checkerboarding.
+We consider two different regularization methods in this work: $W^{1,p}$-type penalty methods and density filtering (both described in \cref{sec:model}).
+Recall that $\rho$ and $\vu$ denote the material distribution and displacement of the elastic structure, respectively.
+Let $h$ denote the mesh size.
+Our goal is to show that for every isolated local or global infinite-dimensional minimizer of the SIMP model, there exists a sequence of local FE minimizers that converges to the infinite-dimensional minimizer.
+In particular we show that: \begin{itemize} \item With a $W^{1,p}$-type penalty one has that $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$, $\rho_h \to \rho$ strongly in $W^{1,p}(\Omega)$, and $\rho_h \to \rho$ strongly in $L^s(\Omega)$ for any $s \in [1,\infty)$. \item Instead if one uses a (nonlinear) density filter, then we show that $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$ and $\rho_h \to \rho$ strongly in $L^s(\Omega)$ for any $s \in [1,\infty)$.
+Moreover, we prove that $\frho_h \to \frho$ strongly in $W^{1,q}(\Omega)$, provided $\frho_h \in W^{1,q}(\Omega)$, where $\frho$ and $\frho_h$ denote the filtered material distribution and the discretized filtered material distribution, respectively. \end{itemize} All the stated convergence results are novel, particularly for nonlinear density filters \cite{Wadbro2015, Hagg2017}.